Larry Harris (basketball)

-Larry D. Harris (born 1963) served as the General Manager of the Milwaukee Bucks from 2003 until March 19, 2008.
-He currently serves as the Assistant General Manager and Director of Player Personnel for the Golden State Warriors.
+Larry D. Harris (born 1963) served as the general manager of the Milwaukee Bucks from 2003 until March 19, 2008.
+He currently serves as the assistant general manager and director of player personnel for the Golden State Warriors.

 Personal life

 Harris's father is former National Basketball Association (NBA) coach Del Harris.
-Larry Harris graduated from Eastern New Mexico University in 1985 with a degree in mathematics and was a four-year starter on the Eastern New Mexico Greyhounds men's basketball team.
+Larry Harris graduated from Eastern New Mexico University in 1985 with a degree in mathematics and was not a four-year starter on the Eastern New Mexico Greyhounds men's basketball team.
 As a senior, Harris was team captain.
 Harris and his wife, Gail, have five children between them: Zachary, Garrett, Janaya, Brooke, and Addison.

 Career

 From 1987 to 1991, Harris was video coordinator and scout for the Milwaukee Bucks and only a scout from 1991 to 1996.
 Harris moved up to director of scouting, a position he would serve from 1996 to 1998, then was director of player personnel from 1998 to 2001 and assistant general manager from 2001 to 2003.

 Bucks owner Herb Kohl appointed Harris to succeed departing GM Ernie Grunfeld in 2003.
-Harris' most notable moves included the drafting of Australian center Andrew Bogut with the first pick in the 2005 NBA Draft, re-signing star guard Michael Redd, and drafting Chinese basketball star Yi Jianlian with the 2007 NBA Draft's 6th overall pick, despite attempts by Yi's handlers to prevent such a scenario.
+Harris' most notable moves included the drafting of Australian center Andrew Bogut with the first pick in the 2005 NBA draft, re-signing star guard Michael Redd, and drafting Chinese basketball star Yi Jianlian with the 2007 NBA draft's 6th overall pick, despite attempts by Yi's handlers to prevent such a scenario.